Wit-K/Guide-to-CO2-Reduction/experiment.md

 ![Polishing Motion](./assets/images/polishing.png){: style="display:block; margin-left:auto; margin-right:auto; width:75%;" }

-*Figure : The correct "Figure-8" motion for polishing electrodes to ensure an even surface.*

 ### 3.2 Membrane Hydration
 The Nafion membrane acts like a sponge.
 If it is dry, it is brittle and non-conductive.
 *   **The Rule:** Never let the membrane dry out.